jimixjay/semver-recommendation/README.md

 ];
 ```

-In your console terminal, you can run the command like this:
+The current version will compare only the "app" folder of your application.
+In your console terminal, you can run the command like this.:

 ```
 php artisan semver:recommendation